Collaborative Statement Calls for End to Gun Violence

 Read More About Sister M. Margaret Ann’s Life

-If you would like to make a donation in honor of Sister Carol or another Joliet Franciscan Sister, please click here: Remembering our Deceased Sisters.
+If you would like to make a donation in honor of Sister Margaret Ann or another Joliet Franciscan Sister, please click here: Remembering our Deceased Sisters.